victorskl/terraform-tute/aws-rds/README.md

 ### serverless

-When you are creating RDBMS cluster either by:
+Say, you are creating a RDBMS cluster either by:

+1. creating a bunch of EC2 instances, install your choice of RDBMS and network/cluster them up together yourself (_good old classic approach!_)

-1. creating a bunch of `aws_db_instance` resources and network them up together yourself
+2. or creating a bunch of `aws_db_instance` resources and network them up together yourself (_only in principal, don't do it!_)

-2. or using managed Aurora service through creating `aws_rds_cluster` resource
+3. or creating [High Availability (Multi-AZ) for Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html), of which in terraform equivalent, resource creation `aws_db_instance` with [`multi_az`](https://www.terraform.io/docs/providers/aws/r/db_instance.html#multi_az) flag (also the same flag if using [module](https://registry.terraform.io/modules/terraform-aws-modules/rds/aws/1.28.0#inputs)).

-You will end up a few db instances up and running in a cluster.
+Anyhow, you will end up a few db instances up and running in a cluster.
 Depends on stochastic user load, there might be a need for scaling up or down of these db instances.
 You might also want to autonomously mange on these scaling events.
 This is something to reckon with [AWS Auto Scaling](https://aws.amazon.com/autoscaling/).

-However, if you can limit yourself with Aurora service, it provides this feature with [engine mode `serverless`](https://www.terraform.io/docs/providers/aws/r/rds_cluster.html#engine_mode).
+If you can limit yourself with Aurora service, it provides a feature engine mode [`serverless`](https://www.terraform.io/docs/providers/aws/r/rds_cluster.html#engine_mode).
+With `serverless` mode, you can forget about how Aurora will be scaling and focus on your development.
+Theoretically, (if no user load or) it should bill per-request or per-query execution level with set minimum threshold for charges.
+However, cons are Cold start Vs Warm start and, how your App compensate on this.
+Great for testing/development purpose though!
+Production, ummm, autoscaling might have a bit more control, I reckon!

 - https://aws.amazon.com/rds/aurora/serverless/
 - https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html